3lvia/core-github-actions-runner/README.md

 # core-github-actions-runner

-Configuration for generating the OS images used by Elvias GitHub Actions runners, called '**elvia-runner**'.
+Configuration for generating the OS images used by Elvias GitHub Actions runners.

 The image is generated in the GitHub workflow [generate-image.yml](.github/workflows/generate-image.yml) using Packer.
 Packer will also publish the image to Azure.